 The US dollar index has tried but failed to break through a major 30-year resistance line suggesting the three-year bull run in the dollar may be over.

-Following the announcement of the snap election the British pound has broken above key resistance at £/$1.25 which has now become a key support level and should promote further near-term currency gains.
-Recent strong gains have diminished prospects for a £/$1.18-1.22 target.
+Following the announcement of the snap election the British pound has broken above key resistance at £/$1.30 which has now become a key support level and should promote further near-term currency gains.

 The JPMorgan global bond index is testing the support line from the bull market stemming back to 1989, which if broken will project further sharp increases in bond yields.

-The US 10-year Treasury yield has broken back below the key resistance level of 2.0% providing continued support for the multi-year bull trend in US bonds.
+The US 10-year Treasury yield has failed to break below key resistance at 2.0% raising the probability that the multi-year bull trend in US bonds is over.